scenerystack/community/docs/index.md

 - **For help or questions related to using PhET Simulations**, please see our [website](https://phet.colorado.edu/en/help-center/getting-started) or e-mail [phethelp@colorado.edu](mailto:phethelp@colorado.edu).
 - **To report a problem for a specific PhET Simulation**.
 Open the PhET menu on the navigation bar of the simulation and select “Report a Problem…” to submit a bug report using the provided form.

-### What should I do to participate in the PhET Developer Community?
+### What should I do to participate in the SceneryStack Community?

 - Read our [CODE\_OF\_CONDUCT.md](https://github.com/scenerystack/community/blob/main/CODE_OF_CONDUCT.md), [GitHub’s policies](https://docs.github.com/en/site-policy/github-terms/github-community-guidelines), and our [CONTRIBUTING.md](https://github.com/scenerystack/community/blob/main/CONTRIBUTING.md) before creating or contributing to a discussion or to the codebase.
 - When posting a question or problem, provide context.
 What problem are you trying to solve?
 What are the exact steps to recreate the problem for others to reproduce?
 - Help and respond to others that post to the [Discussions forum](https://github.com/orgs/scenerystack/discussions/).
 Have you encountered a similar problem or tried to implement a similar feature?
 Share your experiences!
-- Share with us what you are using PhET code for!
+- Share with us what you are using SceneryStack code for!
 Share in the [Show and Tell category](https://github.com/orgs/scenerystack/discussions/categories/show-and-tell) of the Discussion forum.
 - Join our chat!
 We have synchronized Slack and Matrix channels for the community to discuss and collaborate.
 Choose whichever platform you prefer:
   - [Join our Slack](https://join.slack.com/t/scenerystack/shared_invite/zt-22d2r9ruc-GnxYi37iPluFwVkt~LdzGA)
   - [Join our Matrix server](https://matrix.to/#/#scenerystack:matrix.org) (Element client recommended)